Censorship of TikTok: Canada

 In February 2023, following a review of TikTok from the Chief Information Officer of Canada, the Canadian government banned the app on all government-issued devices.
+In September 2023, the Canadian federal government commenced a national security review of TikTok under the Investment Canada Act.

-Shortly thereafter, the provincial and territorial governments of Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, Prince Edward Island, Quebec, and Saskatchewan banned the app on government-issued devices.
+Shortly thereafter, all the provincial and territorial governments of Canada banned the app on government-issued devices, including Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, Prince Edward Island, Quebec, Saskatchewan, and Yukon.